Sv443/CloudflareDUC/readme.md

 - This is **not** a stable build!
 I haven't added much error catching and I can't guarantee that it works for you yet
 - I haven't done much quality assurance yet - that will be done once I make a stable release

-1. [Download](#download-exe) the ZIP file which contains the .exe, .env and .cfg files
+1. [Download](#download-exe) the ZIP file which contains the `.bat` to run it and both a `.env` and a `.cfg` file in the `src` folder
-2. Extract the three files inside the ZIP to a folder of your liking
+2. Extract all files inside the ZIP to a folder of your liking
-3. Open the .env file with any text editor
+3. Open the `.env` file in the `src` folder with any text editor
 4. Go to your Cloudflare account page and click the two view buttons under the section "API Keys"
-5. Copy the keys to the respective column in the .env file (Global API key to column 1 and Origin CA key to column 2)
+5. Copy the keys to the respective column in the `.env` file (Global API key to column 1 and Origin CA key to column 2)
 6. Enter your account's E-Mail in the third column
 7. IMPORTANT!
 Make sure NOBODY has access to the .env file and make sure to protect its contents like a password!
-Add a .gitignore like I did to be 100% sure it won't land on any GitHub repo if you clone the script
+For example, add a .gitignore like I did to be 100% sure it won't land on any GitHub repo.
-8. Save the .env file and close it
+8. Save the `.env` file and close it
-9. Open the settings.cfg file and change the first attribute (hosturl) to your full Cloudflare domain
+9. Open the `settings.cfg` file and change the first attribute (hosturl) to your full domain (example: `https://www.google.com/`)
 10. (Optional) adjust the interval (higher = lower bandwidth usage but also higher downtime - lower = higher bandwidth usage but also lower downtime) - recommended is 300 (every 5 minutes)
-11. (Optional) adjust the timeout (bad internet connection = higher - good internet connection - lower) - recommended is 5
+11. (Optional) adjust the timeout (bad internet connection = higher - good internet connection = lower) - recommended is 5
 12. Make sure not to change the verification value as that would prevent the application from starting up
 13. Save the file and close it

 ... and you are done!
-Now just start the .exe file and give it a little time to start up (shouldn't take longer than a minute) and let it keep running to have it automatically update the DNS records.
+Now just start the `.bat` file and give it a little time to start up (shouldn't take longer than a minute) and let it keep running to have it automatically update the DNS records.
-To shut it down either press <kbd>^C</kbd> to have a prompted exit or just close the window to instantly shut it down.
+To shut it down either press <kbd>^C</kbd> or just close the window to instantly shut it down.
-If you change anything in the .cfg or .env file, make sure to restart the application.
+If you change anything in the `.cfg` or `.env` file, make sure to restart the application.
 <br>
 ## If you encounter any bugs or want me to add more features, please visit [this link](https://github.com/Sv443/CloudflareDUC/issues) and open a new issue and I will fix/add it as soon as possible.
 Thanks :)